libdwarf

 The function interface declarations:

-If an object file has multiple groups libdwarf will not reveal contents of the other groups.
-One must pass in another groupnumber to dwarf_init_path, meaning init a new Dwarf_Debug, to get libdwarf to access that group.
+If an object file has multiple groups libdwarf will not reveal contents of more than the single requested group with a given dwarf_init_path() call.
+One must pass in another groupnumber to another dwarf_init_path(), meaning initialize a new Dwarf_Debug, to get libdwarf to access that group.

 When opening a Dwarf_Debug the following applies: